ILR Good Character Requirement: What It Covers and How to Prepare

 This is the most underappreciated character risk for working professionals.

-The Home Office uses a process sometimes referred to as "Paragraph 322(5) scrutiny" — an automated cross-check between the income you declared in your visa applications (to justify salary compliance) and the income you declared to HMRC through PAYE or self-assessment.
+The Home Office uses a process sometimes referred to as "Paragraph 322(5) scrutiny" — it may compare the income you declared in your visa applications (to justify salary compliance) with the income you declared to HMRC through PAYE or self-assessment.

 Common sources of discrepancy:

-The fix is to request your full HMRC tax records before applying — either through your personal tax account or via a Subject Access Request.
+The fix is to request relevant HMRC tax records before applying — either through your personal tax account or via a Subject Access Request.
 Compare each year's HMRC records against what you stated in each visa application.
-If you find a discrepancy, document the innocent explanation and prepare a covering letter addressing it before you submit.
+If you find a discrepancy, keep the relevant HMRC records and correspondence and ask HMRC or a tax adviser whether a correction remains available.
+Document the explanation before you submit.

 Free Download